jrybergDemo/az-tf-gh/README.md

 The DEV workflow is set to trigger on `pull_request` to the main (trunk) branch of the repository.
 The TEST workflow will trigger on the pull request being merged (pushed) to the main branch.

+NOTE: The Terraform steps are performed separately to ensure that any errors are not swallowed by the shell.
 ___
 &nbsp;